josuastg/good-moov/README.md

 - Fully responsive layout using Tailwind CSS
 - Server-Side Rendering (SSR) support with `useAsyncData`

-This project is part of the **Mariworks Frontend Developer Test Case**, focusing on component architecture, composable data fetching, state management, and UI/UX polish.
+This project is part of the **Mariworks Frontend Developer Test Case**, focusing on component architecture, composable data fetching, and UI/UX polish.

 ---